 Again, it should be noted that the Pomo Tribes are responsible for bringing forth information about specific cultural concerns with the involved agencies.
 The tribe however, must be given opportunity to discuss issues, and to become effective contributors to the decision-making processes that revolve around the implementation of the CALFED Bay-Delta Program for the next thirty years.
+This page intentionally left blank.

-MARY ANNE HOUX

-SUPERVISOR, THIRD DISTRICT
+MARY ANNE HOUX SUPERVISOR, THIRD DISTRICT